tntcannon5000/VHDL-PSMC/README.md

 To use this project, open the Vivado project files and run the synthesis and implementation processes.
 The design can then be deployed onto an FPGA.

-## License

-This project is licensed under the terms of the MIT license.

-## Acknowledgements

-This project was developed as part of the Digital Systems Design course at [Your University Name].